Leaf protein concentrate

-Leaf protein concentrate (LPC) refers to the proteinaceous mass extracted from leaves.
+Leaf protein concentrate (LPC) is a proteinaceous edible mass extracted from leaves.
 It can be a lucrative source of low-cost and sustainable protein for food as well as feed applications.
 Although the proteinaceous extracts from leaves have been described as early as 1773 by Rouelle, large scale extraction and production of LPC was pioneered post the World War II.
 In fact, many innovations and advances made with regards to LPC production occurred in parallel to the Green Revolution.
 In some respects, these two technologies were complimentary in that the Green Revolution sought to increase agrarian productivity through increased crop yields via fertiliser use, mechanisation and genetically modified crops, while LPC offered the means to better utilise available agrarian resources through efficient protein extraction.